swati-1602/CRM/README.md

 This repository contains the R code used in the paper:

-> **Generalized M-Estimation in Censored Regression Model under Endogeneity**
+> ** M-Estimation in Censored Regression Model under Endogeneity**

 The code implements robust M-estimation methods for censored regression (Tobit-type) models with endogenous regressors using the control function approach.
-It includes both **simulation studies** and **real data analysis**.
+It includes **simulation studies**.

 ---